annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 [the documentation for uploading pre-annotations](../kognic-io/pre_annotations/#openlabel-support).

 :::note
-The API for uploading pre-annotations has support for fewer features compared to the one for uploading predictions.
+The API for uploading pre-annotations has support for more features compared to the one for uploading predictions.
 One example being that there is only support for single frame predictions, not sequences.
 :::